gdela/java-sandbox/articles/shared-memory-access.md

 The biggest surprise in the benchmark results is the slow down of non-thread-safe implementation, when going from one thread to two threads.
 On one thread it was as fast as the dummy implementations.
-One would expect that on two threads the throughput will raise, same as it have risen for the dummy implementations, in the end there's no critical section in the non-thread-safe implementation.
+One would expect that on two threads the throughput will raise, same as it have risen for the dummy implementations.
+In the end there's no critical section in the non-thread-safe implementation.
 But it's not the case, the throughput does not rise, it even does not stay the same, it gets worse!

 ![](shared-memory-access/one-vs-many-slowdown.png)

-Well, that's something that may be understood if we take a look under the cover, literally speaking, i.e. we need to see what sits in the CPU.
-I think that the drastic slow-down when going from 1 thread to 2 threads is caused by the cores having to invalidate the cache line with the contented variable in their L1/L2 when another core has written changes to the `index` variable in its copy of this cache line.
-So when it subsequently tries to read or write the variable, its L1/L2 caches must ask the other core caches to send the new contents of this cache line.
-See [MESI protocol](https://en.wikipedia.org/wiki/MESI_protocol) for a full explanation how this works.
-This cache-to-cache communication of course takes some time, and that's what slows down the 2 or more threads writting/reading to the same variable.
-When there's only one thread, there's no cache-to-cache communication, once core get copy of the cache line from main memory, and not much else happens in the system the single threaded version always has the `index` variable in the fastest L1/L2 cache.
+Well, that's something that may be understood if we take a look under the cover, literally speaking.
+I mean we need to see what sits in my 6-core processor.
+I think that the drastic slow-down when going from 1 thread to 2 threads is caused by the cores having to invalidate the cache line with the contented variable in their L1/L2 caches when another core has written changes to the `index` variable in its copy of this cache line.

+If I get this right, here is what happens.
+My machine has 2.8 GHz clock, which means one cycle takes 0.36 ns.
+As measured using JMH the average time that `getNext()` takes when executed in single thread is 2.2 ns, for both the dummy and the non-thread-safe implementation.
+In 2.2 ns the clock ticks 6 times.
+Given that the [microarchitecture](https://en.wikichip.org/wiki/intel/microarchitectures/coffee_lake) of my CPU has 14-19 pipeline stages, it means that it's able to go through around 100 machine instructions if there are no pipeline stalls.
+The [assembly printed](https://wiki.openjdk.org/display/HotSpot/PrintAssembly) for compiled `getNext()` method is 300-bytes long, and x86 instructions are 1-15 bytes long, so it may be that there are around 100 machine instructions.
+Seems the numbers agree.

+With two threads the dummy `getNext()` implementation still takes 2.4 ns, because two cores are working in parallel and the dummy implementation does not have a shared `index` variable, and it does not do writes to a shared variable.
+It uses the shared `pool` variable (list of strings), but this one is probably cached in L1 or even in CPU registers.
+So indeed there is no reason for a slow down (worse throughput), i.e. no pipeline stalls of cache misses.

+On the other hand, the non-thread-safe `getNext()` implementation writes and reads shared `index` variable.
+Let's say that the first core updated this variable and store the change to L1/L2 cache.
+At this point the [MESI cache coherence protocol](https://en.wikipedia.org/wiki/MESI_protocol) marks the cache line containing this variable in second core's L1/L2 cache as invalid.
+When second core stores its update of the variable, the store to L1/L2 cache takes longer, because the cache has to read the fresh state of the cache line from the first core's L1/L2 cache.
+Eventually this longer store time causes the write buffer to fill up, and the core's pipeline to stall.
+With two threads the `getNext()` takes 16 ns (14 ns more than with one thread).
+This is around the [order of magnitude of L2 latency](https://specbranch.com/posts/common-perf-numbers/), which I assume is similar to cross-core L2 read in MESI protocol.

+This way I re-discovered the [Single Writer Principle](https://mechanical-sympathy.blogspot.com/2011/09/single-writer-principle.html).

 ## Speeding up critical section